Latexi940/NiiloBot/README.md

 >17.12.2020 Some functionalities with PUBG game data using pubg.js

 People can now retrieve data about their own game results from the bot.

+>18.12.2020 Modified pubg.js

+Pubg.js now retrieves lifetime stats instead of seasonal stats.
+Also added functions to change the log and lobby channel.
+Bot could now in theory be used in any Discord server.